Child Support Lawyers in Bergen County

-Herbert & Weiss in Englewood provides thoughtful, experienced child support lawyers with the ability to effect creative, workable solutions and who vigorously fight for the parental rights of our clients regarding their children in New Jersey divorce cases.
+When you turn to Herbert & Weiss, LLP in Englewood, you will find thoughtful, experienced Bergen County child support lawyers with the ability to effect creative, workable solutions.
+We vigorously fight for the parental rights of our clients regarding their children in divorce cases of all kinds.

 Who Needs to Pay Child Support?